What Can I Do to Avoid A Personal Loan?

 Step Five: Time To Make Some Difficult Decisions

-You know why most of us have so much trouble losing weight?
+Do you know why most of us have so much trouble losing weight?
 There are plenty of reasons, but one of the biggest is that you don’t have to eat badly all day every day to have a weight problem.
 You probably eat nothing at all during the eight hours you’re asleep.
 You may eat quite reasonably – maybe even exercise a bit – during fifteen of the sixteen hours you’re awake.
-The problem is that remaining hour.
+The problem is that the remaining hour.
 Thirty minutes for fast food at lunch (“just this once because what a day!”) and another half-hour in the evening when you decide to finish off the leftovers (“no one’s going to eat them anyway if we save them”) and the diet is blown.

 It’s truly not fair.
 Take it up with the Universe, I guess.

-One great way to get your debt off your back is to use the debt snow ball method.
+One great way to get your debt off your back is to use the debt snowball method.
 It really helps you reach your goal, but you have to stay with the methodology of paying off the lowest debt first.

 Bad spending choices are the same way.
 It’s not that most of us are spending wildly all day, every day.
 It only takes a few weak moments a week to reverse whatever progress we’ve made.
 It’s especially bad if we convince ourselves we’re going to radically change how we spend money – we’re not merely going to avoid a personal loan, we’re going to climb out of debt and into a comfy retirement package before the next snowfall!
 You know what happens when we try this with diets – eagerness, enthusiasm, energy!
 For about five hours!
 Then… we slip.
 We fail.
 It’s all over.
 Forget it.
 It’s never going to work.
 I quit.